eth-act/zkevm-book/src/trees/internal/isa.md

 This broad compatibility lowers barriers to adoption and allows teams to leverage existing debugging, profiling, and other tools.
 It also enables rapid prototyping and smoother transition from prototype to production.
 In practice, this means zkVM teams can focus more on optimizing their proving systems rather than reinventing basic compilation and developer workflows.

-### Challenges for zk Proofs
+### Challenges for SNARK Proofs

-Despite these advantages, RISC-V was not designed with zero-knowledge proofs in mind.
+Despite these advantages, RISC-V was not designed with SNARK proofs in mind.
 In a traditional silicon processor, registers allow fast local data access and reduce expensive memory operations.
 But in a zkVM, every register becomes an additional column in the execution trace, directly increasing prover cost and proof size.

 Moreover, dynamic control flow mechanisms such as conditional jumps and branches are highly efficient on hardware but become cumbersome in a zk context.
 Circuits must encode all possible branches and conditions to ensure correctness, which bloats the constraint system and slows down proof generation.